 The answer?
 Not difficult at all.
 While this might not ride in my pack all season long, it will definitely be grabbed during short impromptu trips where I plan to be back in a few hours anyways.
 I think it will also become a standard in our vehicle, as driving to remote places in the winter always has me second guessing our level of preparedness in the event of a break-down in sparsely populated areas.

-You can purchase a VSSL from Amazon here!
+You can purchase a VSSL directly from the manufacturer here!

 What does your emergency kit look like?
 Share in the comments below!

 Thanks for reading… see you in the mountains,